Quantum Software Engineering: Landscapes and Horizons: Introduction

 In this paper, we present a comprehensive survey of quantum software engineering.
 We summarize the aspects of previous work that have focused mainly on quantum software engineering issues, while simultaneously covering various approaches across different phases of the quantum software life cycle.
 We have organized the literature according to five different aspects: requirements, design, implementation, testing, and maintenance.
 Some papers may cover more than one aspect.
 For such papers, we refer them to all the relevant sections to ensure completeness.

 Additionally, we identify challenges and opportunities for the emerging research community working at the intersection between methodologies and techniques for classical software engineering and problems in engineering quantum software systems.
 To ensure that our survey is self-contained, we have tried to include enough materials to thoroughly guide the software engineering researchers who are interested in techniques and methods for engineering quantum software systems.
-We also seek to provide quantum computing researchers with a complete survey of software engineering solutions to improve the development of quantum systems.
+We also seek to provide quantum computing researchers with a complete survey of software engineering solutions to improve the development of quantum software systems.

 There have been surveys related to some aspects of quantum software engineering.
 For example, a number of surveys~\cite{selinger2004brief,gay2006quantum,unruh2006quantum,rudiger2007quantum,jorrand2007programmer, sofge2008survey,miszczak2011models,ying2012quantum,valiron2013quantum,valiron2015programming,hietala2016quantum,chong2017programming,spivsiak2017quantum,zorzi2019quantum,garhwal2019quantum} have been proposed for quantum programming languages, which mainly focus on the language paradigms, implementations, semantics, and tools.
-Surveys related to quantum software development environments~\cite{roetteler2017design,larose2019overview, fingerhuth2018open, shaydulin2020making} have also been proposed, from various points of view.
+Surveys related to quantum software testing~\cite{garcia2021quantum}, quantum program verification~\cite{lewis2021formal,chareton2021formal}, and quantum software development environments~\cite{roetteler2017design,larose2019overview, fingerhuth2018open, shaydulin2020making} have also been proposed, from various points of view.
 However, as far as we know, no previous work has focused on a comprehensive survey of the whole life cycle of quantum software development, including quantum software requirements analysis, design, implementation, testing, and maintenance.

 In summary, the main contributions of this paper are as follows: